Windz-GameDev/CAP6610_Final_Project_AI_Generated_Image_Detection/README.md

 The AI model was trained using framework [CNNDetection](https://github.com/peterwang512/CNNDetection) along with borrowing their implementation of ResNet-50, with this [dataset](https://universe.roboflow.com/itml-project/itml-final-project-ai-versus-non-ai-dataset/browse?queryText=&pageSize=50&startingIndex=0&browseQuery=true) as ResNet-50 fine-tuning data.

+https://www.phind.com/, an AI search engine, was used to help write some of the custom CSS of the application.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.